 Rahul currently looks after all the operational aspects of the organisation as well as ensuring that Obvious remains the default partner for household-name companies when they need assistance designing and building complex digital products.
 He strongly believes that designing the right kind of org is an essential prerequisite to designing the right kinds of products.

 Rahul regularly speaks on design, user experience, design processes and typography at industry events.
-He strongly believes in building community networks, and started Out of Office Hours, an initiative that nurtures design and tech talent through voluntary mentorship offered by experienced practitioners.
 His keen interest in equity and social justice drove him to participate in multi-year, multi-stakeholder efforts to draft the landmark National Policy on Universal Electronic Accessibility, which was passed by the Government of India in 2013, mandating that all Information and Communication Technology (websites etc) be accessible to people with disabilities.